KinsonDigital/Carbonate/README.md

 <h3 style="font-weight:bold;color: #00BBC6">Two way push notifications</h3>

 To enable ***two way*** push notifications, allowing data to be sent out and returned, you can employ the `PushPullReactable<TIn, TOut>` type.
 Subscribers, on the other hand, utilize the `RespondSubscription<TIn, TOut>` for their notification subscriptions.
-This approach proves useful when you need to send a push notification with data required by the receiver, who then responds with data back to the original caller that initiated the notification.
+This approach proves useful when you need to send a push notification with data required by the receiver, who then responds with data back to the original caller who initiated the notification.

 ```cs
 var favoriteMessenger = new PushPullReactable<string, string>();